dotnet-websharper/dotnet-ws/README.md

     stop <options>        Sends a stop signal for the wsfscservice with the given version.
 If no version given it's all running instances.
 If --force given kills the process instead of stop signal. list                  Lists running wsfscservice versions.
+    build                 Build WebSharper project in the current folder.
+Using cached build information where possible.

     Use 'dotnet-ws.exe <subcommand> --help' for additional information.